 The trans-Atlantic economic partnership is a key driver of global economic growth, trade and prosperity, and represents the largest, most integrated and longest-standing regional economic relationship in the world.
 The U.S. and EU transatlantic economy support 16 million jobs, accounts for one third of world GDP, and 30% of world trade.
 4.7 million jobs in the U.S. are directly supported by European companies in the U.S. (AmCham Europe Report).
 The trans-Atlantic relationship defines the shape of the global economy as a whole; either the European Union or the United States also is the largest trade and investment partner for almost all other countries.

-Total bilateral trade between the European Union and United States was over $1 trillion in 2019, with goods trade accounting for $850 billion, the United States exported $336.3 billion worth of goods to EU member nations, an increase from $317 billion in 2018
+Total bilateral trade between the European Union and United States was over $1 trillion in 2021, with goods trade accounting for $762.14 billion, the United States exported $271.7 billion worth of goods to EU member nations.

-California exports to the EU were $34.9 billion in 2019.
-California is the second largest exporting state to the European Union, with transportation equipment, computers, electronic products, chemicals, and miscellaneous manufactured goods as our leading export sectors to the region.
-European Union countries purchase roughly 20 percent of all California exports.
+California exports to the EU were $27.4 billion in 2021.
+California is the second largest exporting state to the European Union, with computers and electronic products, chemicals, agricultural products, and transportation equipment as our leading export sectors to the region.
+European Union countries purchase roughly 15 percent of all California exports.

 Tariffs on goods traded between the U.S. and the EU average less than 3%, but even a small increase in trade could have major economic benefits.
 U.S. trade with Europe is much larger than with China.
 Although there are numerous issues such as agricultural subsidies, privacy, aircraft subsidies, obtaining agreements on issues such as uniform car safety testing could be a huge benefit.